QianhuiWan/QianhuiWan/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Bioinformatics research (eary cancer detection with human cfDNA WGS and WGBS data)
+- 🔭 I’m currently working on Bioinformatics research (DNA methylation array, WGBS and WGS data from cancer/placental tissue)
 - 🌱 I’m currently learning more research skills
 - 👯 I’m looking to collaborate on medical research, especially pregnancy health
 - 🤔 I’m looking for help with developing new methods for cutting-edge biomedical questions